smautner/dingllm.nvim/README.md

 modified from https://github.com/spenserlee/dingllm.nvim

+- we sent the whole current file as context
+- either the current line or visual selection is sent as prompt
+- disabled openai and anthropic as i don't use them
+- make_X_spec_curl_args would have to be adjusted according to the changes in gemini

 ### lazy config
 Add your API keys to your env (export it in zshrc or bashrc)

 ```lua
     {